mlzxy/devit/README.md

 ## Acknowledgement

-This repository was built on top of Detectron2, DINOv2, RegionCLIP.
+This repository was built on top of [RegionCLIP](https://github.com/microsoft/RegionCLIP) and [DINOv2](https://github.com/facebookresearch/dinov2).
 We thank the effort from our community.

 <!--